top of page

 Academic and Personal Awards

-In 2014, Jenna graduated from The University of Denver's Lamont School of Music, Magna Cum Laude and with Distinction in her degree; Bachelor of Music with an emphasis in Musical Theatre.
+Jenna graduated from The University of Denver's Lamont School of Music, Magna Cum Laude and with Distinction in her degree; Bachelor of Music with an emphasis in Musical Theatre.
 While there, she pledged the Sigma Alpha Iota music fraternity, through which she won the Scholastic Achievement Award upon graduating.
 She has been a Provost Scholarship recipient, a McCloraine Scholarship recipient, and a SAI Musical Theatre Scholarship Recipient.
 In high school she was the Valedictorian, and was honored with scholarships from the Kiwanis Club and the Rotary Club.
+Additionally she won the 2010 "Woman of Spirit Award" from the Center for Spirituality at Work in Denver (now called Restoring Connections) for her work being an advocate and example for disabled actors everywhere.

 bottom of page